Mehmed Emin Âli Pasha: Politics

+Âlî Pasha's testament

 In 1910, a political testament of the deceased Âli Pasha was published.
 The document was written in 1871, just before his death, and was addressed to Sultan Abdülaziz.
 In it, he recounts his accomplishments such as keeping the Ottoman Empire intact, improving the bureaucracy, dealing with revolts with minor concessions, starting railroad construction and appeasement of European powers.
 He also mentions some failures on his part, such as the inadequate tax system, and goes on to give the sultan advice for the future.
 Such advice includes maintaining religious freedom, accepting non-Muslims into the armed forces and civil service, and improving the tax system by employing controlled companies to collect taxes.
 However, later research has cast serious doubt on the accuracy and authenticity of the testament.
 Aydogdu has shown that the testament was received as a hoax when it was first published in a newspaper in 1871 after Âli Pasha's death and it was not advocated by any of the Pasha's inheritors.

+Awards

+He was awarded the Order of the Red Eagle, 1st Class (for non-Christians) in 1851.